-Tripura: Bangladeshi smuggler killed during border clash with BSF
+Tripura: Bangladeshi smuggler killed in border clash with BSF

-Agartala: A violent confrontation between a BSF patrolling team and a gang of Bangladeshi smugglers left a Bangladeshi national dead at Putia area under Sepahijala district in Tripura on Friday evening.
+Agartala: A violent clash between a BSF patrolling team and a gang of Bangladeshi smugglers left a Bangladeshi national dead at Putia area under Sepahijala district in Tripura on Friday evening.

 A BSF Jawan also suffered injuries and was subsequently hospitalized.